 • Must not participate in the following government aid programs: cash assistance, welfare, public housing and section 8.
 All other forms of government assistance will be considered on a case-by-case basis.

-• Must live in a surrogate-friendly state in the United States (we are very sorry but we cannot accept gestational carriers who reside in Nebraska, Louisiana, Michigan, New York).
+• Must live in a surrogate-friendly state in the United States (we are very sorry but we cannot accept gestational carriers who reside in Nebraska, Louisiana or Michigan.
+We can begin accepting applications from New York starting at the end of 2020).

 • Must have a valid driver’s license.